danielacraciun/PulseTrack/README.md

 **authentication**
 can only acces a list of recommended articles, can save and see pulse + graphs only after registering (sign up with facebook/google account)

+**user types**
+- anonymous - they can only read articles
+- registered user - they can log their pulse, check the stats and read the articles

 **online support**
 (synchronize date to/from a remote location)